MacBook: MacBook Pro

 On October 18, 2021, Apple announced new 14-inch and 16-inch MacBook Pro models during an online event.
 They are based on the M1 Pro and M1 Max, Apple's first professional-focused ARM-based systems on a chip.
 This release addressed many criticisms of the previous generation by reintroducing hard function keys in place of the Touch Bar, an HDMI 2.0 port, an SDXC reader and MagSafe charging.
 Other additions include a Liquid Retina XDR display with thinner bezels and an iPhone-like notch, ProMotion supporting a 120Hz variable refresh rate, a 1080p webcam, Wi-Fi 6, 3 Thunderbolt 4 ports, a six-speaker sound system supporting Dolby Atmos, and support for a third 6K display on M1 Max models.
 The 16-inch version is bundled with a 140W GaN power supply that supports USB-C Power Delivery 3.1, though only MagSafe supports full-speed charging as the machine's USB-C ports are limited to 100W.

 On June 6, 2022, Apple announced an updated 13-inch MacBook Pro based on the Apple M2 system on a chip.
 It is housed in the same chassis as the previous M1 MacBook Pro.

 On January 17, 2023, Apple announced updated 14-inch and 16-inch MacBook Pro models based on the M2 Pro and M2 Max chips.
 The updated models also include Bluetooth 5.3 and Wi-Fi 6E connectivity, HDMI 2.1, longer battery life, and up to 96 GB of memory with M2 Max models.

 On October 30, 2023, Apple announced updated 14-inch and 16-inch MacBook Pro models based on the M3 series of chips.
+The 13-inch MacBook Pro was replaced with a base M3 14-inch MacBook Pro that featured the same design as the higher-end MacBooks Pros minus one Thunderbolt Port and the Space Black color.

-On October 30, 2024, Apple announced updated 14-inch and 16-inch Macbook Pro models based on the M4 series of the chips.
+On October 30, 2024, Apple announced updated 14-inch and 16-inch MacBook Pro models based on the M4 series of chips.

+On October 15, 2025, Apple announced the updated 14-inch MacBook Pros with the Apple M5 chip.

+On March 3, 2026, Apple announced the updated 14-inch and 16-inch models with the M5 Pro and M5 Max chips, increased memory and storage, and the Apple N1 networking chip with Wi-Fi 7 and Bluetooth 6.